Last updated on February 19th, 2024 at 03:52 am

 No matter how hard the language may be, especially for total beginners, we do believe that mastering it is entirely possible.
 Perhaps, you might want to start learning about the details of the language before you get to the actual language-learning part.
 Let’s get to know more about the Japonic languages in the section below.

-As we reach this part of the post, we hope that you were able to learn more about the common Japanese languages existing up to this day.
-While there are many other languages spoken in the country, the ones we have featured in this post are those that are pretty popular and are gaining attention.
+As we reach this part of the post, we hope that you were able to learn more about the most common spoken languages in Japan.
+While there are many other languages spoken in the country, the ones we have featured in this post are those that are pretty popular and are gaining a lot of attention.
 As mentioned, some of those are considered minority languages.
 What makes it popular today is that the locals are trying their best to preserve some of these languages and prevent extinction.

 Additionally, please do note that there are also foreign languages spoken in Japan since it has been the home of many foreigners too.
 May it is for students, migrants, or workers, many have considered moving to Japan because of the opportunities you can find in the country.
-Some of the other popular languages because of the foreigners include:
+Some other popular and best languages to learn because of the foreigners include:

-If you are truly interested in learning this Asian language, we highly recommend checking out the Ling App by Simya Solutions.
-The Ling App is an impressive platform that comes with complete lessons ideal for those who truly want to master the standard Japanese language and 60+ other foreign languages.
+If you are truly interested in learning this Asian language, we highly recommend checking out the Ling app.
+It is an impressive platform that comes with complete lessons, ideal for those who truly want to master the standard Japanese language and 60+ other foreign languages.
 Aside from teaching you vocabulary, the platform will help you understand the Japanese writing system, grammar and will even point out grammatical features in the language.